opencrvs/infrastructure/README.md

 # 🚧 Work in Progress

-Please note that not all features from the Docker Swarm solution are supported yet.
+Please note that not all features from the Docker Swarm solution are supported yet and not all pipelines are implemented

-**Implemented features**

-- Data migration
-- Data seeding
-- Data cleanup

-**Limitations:**
-- Manual Helm installation and upgrade only
-- Manual initial user configuration for MinIO, MongoDB, Elasticsearch

 ---